CarlTBarnes/Wordle/README.md

  This narrows the possible list down to 3 with ROBIN being the word I guess and it is the correct answer.

+ (_Note some consider it cheating to guess 5 new letters, you can tick the "1" box at the top-right of the list to require at least 1 found letter.
+It would be best if that was a Yellow letter so you take a shot at finding its correct position.
+The found letters show in upper case as seen in the word "`chImp`" below._)

 ![tool 2](images/tool2.png)

 If the 3 words possible (PORIN ROBIN RONIN) were all good choices you could use the Run button to start a new instance of the Tool.
  In that you could enter in the Yellow boxes the letters not in common of those words: P,R,B.
  That would provide a list of words so that with one more guess PROBE you could find the last 2 letters in the secret word; otherwise, it may take 3 guesses.
+ In this case if a guess of ROBIN failed that would identify if "R" was in position 1 (making RONIN with word else it must be PORIN) so you could always solve this example in 2 guesses.
-Many times you will have 5+ words like: STILL SHILL SPILL SKILL SWILL.
+ Many times you will have 5+ words (e.g. STILL SHILL SPILL SKILL SWILL) that are more suited to this strategy.

 ![tool 3](images/tool3.png)